 - Must schools spend £6000 on support before requesting an EHC assessment for a child?We have pupils with a hearing loss to whom we provide a high level of support from the sensory support…Continue reading »

 - Who is responsible for purchasing my son’s disability equipment?My son is 16 and in last year of secondary.
-We are in the process of transferring statement to EHCP.…Continue reading »
+We have a temporary Physio covering maternity leave.
+My son has…Continue reading »

 - How can I obtain the appropriate SEND support for my child?The LA conceded to the tribunal 3 years ago.
 Since then no support, no EHCP and no help.
 The child…Continue reading »